As Shanghai's Magic Kingdom turns one, Disney pushes further into China

 Disney is hiring for schools in cities including Beijing, Shenzhen, Chengdu and Shanghai - all decorated with Disney characters and motifs.

-It has not all been plain sailing.
-Disney was forced to launch an investigation this year after an employee was found to have set up firms which made deals with local authorities using the Disney name.
+It hasn't all been plain sailing.
+Disney was forced to launch an investigation earlier this year after a rogue employee was found to have set up firms which made deals with local authorities using the Disney name.

-Local children are also more used to Asian cartoon heroes, while Disney faces caps on imported films, partial bans on foreign cartoons on TV and long-established domestic theme park rivals.
+Local kids are also more used to Asian cartoon heroes, while Disney faces caps on imported films, partial bans on foreign cartoons on TV and long-established local theme park rivals.

 Her mother, freelance writer Happy Chen, plans to take her to the Shanghai park this summer, and says her daughter goes to almost every new Disney animation at the cinema.